 With the exception of two (Secundus of Ptolemais and Theonas of Marmarcia), the creed was signed by all the bishops, numbering more than 300.
 Arius’s supporters had been overwhelmingly defeated.

-A company of bishops started to campaign for the formal re-instatement of Arius as a presbyter in Alexandria.
+A company of bishops started to campaign for the formal reinstatement of Arius as a presbyter in Alexandria.
 Constantine yielded to their petition and, in 332, re-instated Arius as a presbyter.
-Athenasius, who had recently succeeded his mentor Alexander as bishop of Alexandria, was instructed to accept Arius into the church once again.
-Needless to say, Athenasius did not comply with this order.
-The consequence was exile.
+Athanasius, who had recently succeeded his mentor Alexander as bishop of Alexandria, was instructed to accept Arius into the church once again.
+Needless to say, Athanasius did not comply with this order.
+The consequence was an exile.
 Constantine had little interest in the precision of his theology — rather, it was the struggle for imperial unity that was his motivation.